asyncjake/asyncjake.dev/README.md

 # vscode-portfolio / jak edition

-Forked and corrupted from the original masterpiece by [Nitin Ranganath (@itsnitinr)](https://github.com/itsnitinr/vscode-portfolio) (cheers for releasing this under MIT!)
+Forked and updated from the original masterpiece by [Nitin Ranganath (@itsnitinr)](https://github.com/itsnitinr/vscode-portfolio) (cheers for releasing this under MIT!)

 This is a developer portfolio website themed like VSCode and built with Next.js.
 This fork is configured for static site output by default, which is intended for easy Github Pages usage.
 Site setup guide to come in a future blog post.